6 Ways to Use Grass Fed Butter

-Top Meats & Veggies
+Grass Fed Butter On Top of Meats & Veggies

 Technically, grass fed butter has a relatively high smoke point and can be used for cooking.
 Personally, I avoid cooking with butter as it can damage some of the beneficial nutrients we have talked about.
 In particular, the fat soluble anti-oxidants will not hold up under the heat.